A Generalized Bisimulation Metric of State Similarity between Markov Decision Processes: From Theoretical Propositions to Applications: Applications of GBSM in Multi-MDP Analysis

 \subsection{Approximation Methods and Corresponding Error Bounds}

 When the state space is extensive and actual transition probabilities are inaccessible, approximation methods are necessary for the efficient computation of state similarities.
-In the single MDP scenario, \citet{10.1137/10080484X} proposed a BSM approximation method based on state aggregation and sampling-based estimation.
+In the single MDP scenario,~\citet{10.1137/10080484X} proposed a state similarity approximation (SSA) method based on state aggregation and sampling-based estimation.
 Let $\mathcal{U}\subseteq \mathcal{S}$ be a set of selected representative states, $[\,\cdot\,]:\mathcal{S}\rightarrow\mathcal{U}$ an aggregation mapping, $\tilde{\sigma}=\max_{s\in\mathcal{S}}\{d^{\sim}(s,[s])\}$ the maximum aggregation distance, and $K$ the number of samples used to empirically estimate each transition probability.
-The approximation error satisfies
+The SSA error satisfies

 Here, $d^{\sim}_{\tilde{\sigma},K}$ denotes the BSM on the approximated MDP, $[\mathbb{P}]$ denotes the transition probability between aggregated states, and $[\hat{\mathbb{P}}]$ represents its empirical counterparts estimated from $K$ samples.
 However, the BSM-based aggregation error bound ${2\tilde{\sigma} (2+\gamma)}/{(1-\gamma)}$ is fairly loose, while the sample complexity for the estimation error is limited to asymptotic expressions.

-While \citet{10.5555/3540261.3540625} tightened the aggregation error bound to $2\tilde{\sigma}/(1-\gamma)$, this bound remains loose for large values of $\gamma$ and overlooks the estimation error introduced during approximation.
+Beyond approximating state similarities, it is crucial to quantify the difference between optimal value functions within the original MDPs and their approximated counterparts in aggregated MDPs.
+Using a BSM-based analysis,~\citet{DBLP:conf/iclr/0001MCGL21} established a value function approximation (VFA) bound on this difference, given by $2\tilde{\sigma}/(1-\gamma)$, but it also suffers from looseness when $\gamma$ becomes large.

 To address this, we apply the GBSM to directly compute state similarities between the original MDPs and their aggregated/estimated counterparts.
-Beyond extending the approach in \citep{10.1137/10080484X} to the multi-MDP setting, our GBSM-based analysis yields significantly tighter bounds for both aggregation and sampling, and provides an explicit and closed-form expression for the sample complexity.
+Beyond extending the approach in~\citep{10.1137/10080484X} to the multi-MDP setting, our GBSM-based analysis yields significantly tighter approximation bounds for both SSA and VFA, and provides an explicit and closed-form expression for the sample complexity.